ucan-wg/go-ucan/Readme.md

 ## Status

 `go-ucan` currently support the required parts of the UCAN specification: the main specification, delegation and invocation.
+It leverages the sibling project [`go-did-it`](https://github.com/MetaMask/go-did-it) for easy and extensible DID support.

 Besides that, `go-ucan` also includes:
-- a simplified [DID](https://www.w3.org/TR/did-core/) and [did-key](https://w3c-ccg.github.io/did-method-key/) implementation
-- a [token container](https://github.com/ucan-wg/go-ucan/tree/v1/pkg/container) with CBOR and CAR format, to package and carry tokens together, see [SPEC](pkg/container/SPEC.md)
 - support for encrypted values in token's metadata

 ## Getting Help